joostdecock/site/pages/docs/site/markup.md

 ### HTML and CSS
-This markup sites at the lowest level, and probably needs no explaining.
+This markup sits at the lowest level, and probably needs no introduction.

 ## Headings